Cosmology with Persistent Homology: a Fisher Forecast

 A single simplicial complex is insufficient to encapsulate the step-by-step details of the coarse-graining procedure described earlier in Section \ref{subsec:cograin}.
 A family of complexes is required to capture the evolving topology through the coarse-graining scales.
-Such a family is called a \emph{filtration}, with the coarse-graining scale represented by the non-negative filtration parameter, or the filtration time, $\nu$.
-The filtration parameter can be used to track the time $\nu_{\text{birth}}$ at which a homology class is born, and the time $\nu_{\text{death}}$ at which it dies.
+Such a family is called a \emph{filtration}, with the coarse-graining scale represented by the non-negative filtration parameter, also called the \emph{filtration time}, $\nu$.
+The filtration parameter can be used to track the time $\nu_{\text{birth}}$ at which a homology class is born, and the time $\nu_{\text{death}}$ at which it dies later at a larger scale.
 The persistence $\nu_{\text{persist}}$ is the difference between the two, i.e., $\nu_{\text{persist}}\equiv\nu_{\text{death}}-\nu_{\text{birth}}$.

 An intuitive example of a filtration is the Vietoris-Rips (VR) filtration.
 Let us consider a generic point cloud $X$ embedded in a $N$-dimensional metric space equipped with a distance function $d(x,y)$.
 The set of vertices of each simplicial complex in this filtration is the point cloud itself, $X$.
 The criterion to include an edge connecting two vertices is that their separation satisfies $d\leq2\nu$.
 The intuitive picture here is that we can draw a growing $N$-ball of radius $\nu$ around each vertex.
 Any time when, or after, two balls touch, the associated edge is included in the simplical complex.
 Higher-dimensional simplices are included if all necessary faces are present.
 Although intuitive, the VR filtration does not suit our point clouds because the inclusion scheme is rather inefficient: as $\nu \to \infty$ there is an edge for every pair of vertices, a triangle for every triplet of vertices, and so on.
 The computational cost becomes prohibitively expensive for large datasets like ours.
 In the following, we focus on filtrations that are similar in spirit to the VR filtration, but computationally more efficient.